John Slate: Personal life

 Described as mischievous, moody, and conspicuously informal, Slate contributed humorous pieces to Fortune, The Atlantic Monthly, and The Saturday Evening Post.

+Death

-Slate died of a heart attack on September 19, 1967, in St. Francis Hospital in Roslyn, New York.
+Slate died of a heart attack on September 19, 1967, in St. Francis Hospital in Flower Hill, New York.
 He was survived by his widow, Mary Ellen Sams Slate, three daughters (Kathy, Megan, and Nancy), and a son, John Hampton Slate III, a graphic artist.